Demon Time: Robbery Couple Puts Dollar Store Employee In Chokehold During The Jux - NewsBreak

 New York has survived the heat wave but it is still hot outside.
 A couple put a dollar store employee in a chokehold during a robbery in The Bronx.

-As per The New York Post a worker was roughed up after a failed heist last week.
-On Sunday, August 21 two unidentified would be shoppers entered the Family Dollar store on Webster Avenue near East 168th Street in the Morrisania section.
+Per The New York Post, a worker was roughed up after a failed heist last week.
+On Sunday, August 21 two unidentified would-be shoppers entered the Family Dollar store on Webster Avenue near East 168th Street in the Morrisania section.
 They racked up about $400 dollars worth of merchandise.
 A 23-year-old employee was watching the caper the entire time through the shop’s security camera.
 “They had cleaning stuff, tissues, everything.
 They had everything from inside the store,” she said.

 This is not the first time this location has been hit.
 Earlier this year an employee was slashed by a different set of crooks.
 You can see the incident below.